Labours of Hercules: Eleventh: Golden apples of the Hesperides

+Hercules stealing the golden apples from the Garden of the Hesperides.
+Detail of a Roman mosaic from Llíria (Valencia, Spain), 3rd century CE.
+Now in the Museo Arqueológico Nacional.

-After Heracles completed the first ten labours, Eurystheus gave him two more, claiming that slaying the Hydra did not count (because Iolaus helped Heracles) and neither did cleaning the Augean Stables (either because he was paid for the job or because the rivers did the work).
+According to Apollodorus (but not other traditions), the oracle had told Heracles to perform ten labours (which according to Apollodorus, took eight years and a month), but Eurystheus gave him two more, claiming that slaying the Hydra did not count (because Iolaus helped Heracles) and neither did cleaning the Augean Stables (either because he was paid for the job or because the rivers did the work).

-The first additional labour was to steal three of the golden apples from the garden of the Hesperides.
-Heracles first caught the Old Man of the Sea, the shapeshifting sea god, to learn where the Garden of the Hesperides was located.
+The eleventh labour was to steal three of the golden apples from the garden of the Hesperides.
+Heracles went to Illyria, and, at the river Eridanus, met the nymphs, who revealed the Old Man of the Sea the shapeshifting sea god, to him, Heracles then caught the Old Man of the Sea, to learn where the Garden of the Hesperides was located.
+In some versions of the tale, Heracles was directed to ask Prometheus.
+As payment, he freed Prometheus from his daily torture.
+This tale is more usually found as part of the story of the Erymanthian Boar, since it is associated with Chiron choosing to forgo immortality and taking Prometheus's place.

-In some variations, Heracles, either at the start or at the end of this task, meets Antaeus, who was invincible as long as he touched his mother, Gaia, the Earth.
+Heracles then went to Libya, where the Old Man had told him to go, he meets Antaeus, who was invincible as long as he touched his mother, Gaia, the Earth.
 Heracles killed Antaeus by holding him aloft and crushing him in a bear hug.

-Herodotus claims that Heracles stopped in Egypt, where King Busiris decided to make him the yearly sacrifice, but Heracles burst out of his chains.
+Heracles then stopped in Egypt, where King Busiris decided to make him the yearly sacrifice, but Heracles burst out of his chains, and killed both Busiris and his son Amphidamas.